rustdevbtw/hay_flags/README.md

 cd build
 ctest
 ```
+You can also disable building the tests with `-DBUILD_tests=OFF` CMake option.

 ### Notes for `clangd` users
 If you want to contribute to it, or develop on it, you should let `clangd` know about it, by doing: